 Life management - is a complex dynamic system, consisting of a several interconnected parts.
-First of all, you should find out your main life values, the main goal of your life and the strategy that will help you to attain this goal.
+First, you should find out your main life values, the main goal of your life and the strategy that will help you to attain this goal.
 That is strategical planning.
 Of course, your main goal will be complex and compound.
 For example, if your main goal is happiness, you should find out - what do you need to be happy.
-The next stage is operating planning: brief review of your plans, plans for year, month, week, day.
+The next stage is operational planning: brief review of your plans, plans for year, month, week and day.
 To manage these plans and control carrying-out you should use time-management techniques (Life management (2010)).

-As assert Vidal (2010) experience has shown that it is recommendable in a creative process to start with divergent thinking to produce as many ideas or solutions as possible and thereafter to switch to convergent thinking to select the few most promising ideas.
-Convergent thinking on the other hand requires the participants to use skills in reality testing, judgement and evaluation to choose the one or two best options from a number of possibilities.
+As assert Vidal (2010) experience has shown that it is recommended in a creative process to start with divergent thinking to produce as many ideas or solutions as possible and thereafter to switch to convergent thinking to select the few most promising ideas.
+Convergent thinking, on the other hand, requires the participants to use skills in reality testing, judgement and evaluation to choose the one or two best options from numerous possibilities.
 This is usually illustrated in the form of a diamond as shown in Figure 8.
 Fluency is the production of multiple problems, ideas, alternatives or solutions.
-It has been shown that the more ideas we produce, the more likely we are to find a useful idea or solution.
-Picture Stimulation is a very popular technique used to provide ideas beyond those that might be obtained using brainstorming, The (5W+H) tool is simple and very useful.
-The five W's and the H are acronyms for Who?
-What?
-Where?
-When?
-Why?
-And How?
+It has been shown that more ideas we produce, the more likely we are able to find a useful idea or solution.
+Picture Stimulation is very popular technique used to provide ideas beyond those that might be obtained using brainstorming.
+The (5W+H) tool is simple and very useful.
+The five W's and the H are acronyms for "Who?", "What?", "Where?", "When?", "Why?" and "How?".
 It is a good tool for gathering information systematically about a mess or a problematic situation.